Required Reading

 fundamental quaternion unit vectors.

-In mathematics, the octonions represented by the letter \OO are a
+In mathematics, the octonions represented by the letter \OO

-system.
-Octonions have eight dimensions; twice the number of dimensions of the
+the real numbers, meaning it is a hypercomplex number system.
+Octonions have eight dimensions; twice the number of

-quaternions, of which they are an extension.
-They are noncommutative and
+dimensions of the quaternions, of which they are an extension.
+They are noncommutative and nonassociative, but satisfy a

-alternative.
+weaker form of associativity; namely, they are alternative.
 They are also power associative.

-Octonions are not as well known as the quaternions and complex numbers, which are much
+Octonions are not as well known as the quaternions and complex numbers, which are much more widely studied and used.

-mathematics, among them the exceptional Lie groups.
-Octonions have applications in fields
+Octonions are related to exceptional structures in mathematics, among them the exceptional Lie groups.
+Octonions

-such as string theory, special relativity and quantum logic.
-Applying the Cayley–Dickson
+have applications in fields such as string theory, special relativity and quantum logic.
+Applying the Cayley-Dickson

 construction to the octonions produces the sedenions.